harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/03_api.md

 * `docket_number`
     * __data type:__    string
     * __description:__  [full-text search](#case-fts)
+* `facet`
+    * __data type:__    string
+    * __description:__  A field name to aggregate results given a particular field.
+Currently, only the values "jurisdiction" and "decision\_date" are supported.
+This endpoint supports ordered sub-aggregations; to split by jurisdiction and then decision\_date per jurisdiction, set facet to "jurisdiction,decision\_date".
 * `full_case`
     * __data type:__    "true" or "false"
     * __default:__      "false"